 AirWest endeavours to fly everyone who signs up between 10am and 1pm on the day.
 If you sign up after 1pm, you will be added to a standby list, but your flight is not guaranteed.
 Flights are also always weather dependent, and like any flight, can be cancelled for a variety of reasons.

 The information above was obtained by contacting Air West helicopters directly via phone, and is up to date as of 2020.
 We do recommend calling Air West prior to planning your trip for the most up to date information.
+There is an automated message which tells you everything you need to know.
 Contact information is available on the Air West helicopters website.

 What are the Accommodation Options at Havasu Falls?